Scalene-Academy/token-vendor-c001/README.md

 > You can `yarn deploy --reset` to deploy your contract until you get it right.

 (You will use the `YourToken` UI tab and the frontend for most of your testing.
-Most of the UI is already built for you for this challenge.)
+Most of the UI is already built for you for this assignment.)

 #### 🥅 Goals